OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Image allocate without checks for datastore capacity
 --------------------------------------------------------------------------------

-From now, the command `oneimage create` accepts a new parameter `--no_check_capacity` to specify if you want that OpenNebula checks the datastore capacity.
+Command `oneimage create` accepts a new parameter `--no_check_capacity` to specify if you want OpenNebula to avoid checking datastore capacity.

 Developers and Integrators
 ================================================================================